 As a small group leader, you can’t fix every hurt.
 But you can recognize and validate it because it’s real.The things you say won’t make the pain go away completely because those ugly realities that they’re living in will still be there tomorrow.
 But you should still say something because your few need to hear what you have to say.
 And you can’t meet every need, but you can meet some of them.
 It doesn’t take much to look at a kid or student who is feeling all of the weight that comes with a day like Thanksgiving and you say, “I’m sorry you’re hurting, but I want you to know that I am grateful that you’re in my group.
 I’m thankful to know you.
 And I’m here if you ever need me.”
 It reminds them that whatever the circumstances are in their personal lives, there is a safe place for them.

 And the most important thing that you can do for one of your few who is hurting on Thanksgiving is to pray for them.
 The truth is that no matter how much you care about his or her situation, God cares more.
 And he is much more capable of reaching into a broken situation and pulling out something beautiful.
-So this year, in this post-Thanksgiving time we’re in, check-in with your few, and ask them how their day was.
-And if their day was a rough one, don’t be afraid to lean into that.
+So this year, before and after Thanksgiving, check-in with your few, and ask them they’re feeling about this time of year and what they’re most excited about.
+I hope all of their answers are the positive kind!
+But if there’s one or two answers that are a little tough, then seize that opportunity to be there for those kids or students.
+Thanksgiving is a beautiful time of year, but if it turns into a rough one for someone in your small group, don’t be afraid to lean into that.